Highland Wildlife Park: History

 The new Amur tiger enclosure has opened at the park, costing £400,000.
 It is now home to a pair of tigers, Sasha and Yuri a proven breeding pair from Edinburgh zoo.
 On 11 May, three cubs were born and are now taking their first steps into the main enclosure under the watchful eye of mum Sasha.
 Births in 2009 also include first breedings at the park for European elk and Himalayan tahr.

 A new exhibit for a pair of Eurasian wolves opened in 2011 as well as a new exhibit for Pallas's cats.
 A bachelor herd of vicuña also arrived from the Edinburgh Zoo.
 Common cranes also arrived.
 The Pallas's cats have bred, raising 3 kittens.
 New aviaries for snowy and great grey owls were constructed.

-Two female muskox have arrived at the park from the Netherlands, they are a mother/daughter pair and are the first muskoxen imported into the UK in over 20 years.
+Two female muskoxen have arrived at the park from the Netherlands, they are a mother/daughter pair and are the first muskoxen imported into the UK in over 20 years.

 Five female white-lipped deer have arrived at the park from the Edinburgh Zoo, these are the only females of their species in the UK.
 A new enclosure for Finnish forest reindeer has been built next to the wolves.
 A new male polar bear and male Amur tiger arrived at the park.
 Five wolves, a Japanese serow and two lynxes were born in 2012 a male muskox arrived from Sweden, two red pandas also joined the collection.
 A new Chinese goral enclosure has been constructed; their former enclosure is being developed for wolverines.

-Wolverine have arrived and recent births (June 2013) include the park's first great grey owl, white-lipped deer, red panda and muskoxen along with Turkmenian markhors, northern lynx, Amur tiger, Bactrian deer, and Mishmi takin.

-In 2014, a female European bison was returned for reintroduction to Romania, amongst the births at the park were 6 Pallas's cat kittens, two female Mishmi takins and the first hatching of satyr tragopan for the park.
+Wolverine have arrived and recent births (June 2013) include the park's first great grey owl, white-lipped deer, red panda and muskoxen along with Turkmenian markhors, northern lynxes, Amur tigers, Bactrian deers, and Mishmi takins.
+In 2014, a female European bison was returned for reintroduction to Romania, amongst the births at the park were 6 Pallas's cat kittens, two female Mishmi takins and the first hatching of a satyr tragopan for the park.
 Summer 2014 saw the start of construction of a new enclosure for a sourced female polar bear that will be arriving at the park in spring 2015.
 It was confirmed in October 2014 that snow leopards and Amur leopards would arrive at the park in 2015.
 The last bharal and Japanese serow left the collection in 2014.

 2015 saw the arrival of a female polar bear from the Aalborg Zoo in Denmark, kept in a specially-built enclosure behind the muskoxen, where there is a sub enclosure for a male that has been introduced to her.
 In 2018 a resulting polar bear cub was born at the wildlife park.